JacobMadeley/cp3407-project-v2024/user_stories/user_story_booking_management.md

 * Bookings can be made in the App/Website by users.
 * Lists of vacant rooms will be available to users.
-* A list of booking made by users are listed.
+* A list of bookings made by users is listed.
-* Bookings can be canceled by users.
+* Bookings can be cancelled by users.
 * Dates of when the is for will be displayed.
 * Reminders are an optional feature to implement.
-* Rooms are associated to one hotel.
+* Rooms are associated with one hotel.
 * Hotels that purchase 'My Hotel' will add room details for future guests.
 * A database to list rooms and their statuses; bookings, handling availability, check-ins, check-outs, reservations,and room assignments.
 * Some level of guest details to ID rooms to users.

 ## Description:

-Description-v1: A Booking Management system for; room bookings, handling availability, check-ins, check-outs, reservations,and room assignments.
+Description-v1: A Booking Management system for; room bookings, handling availability, check-ins, check-outs, reservations, and room assignments.
-Hotel's will be able to create listings for rooms and assign rooms to guests,  Hotels and guests will be able to see availabilities of rooms, assigned room. the check-in/check-out times, reservations and payment options.
+Hotel will be able to create listings for rooms and assign rooms to guests,  Hotels and guests will be able to see availabilities of rooms, assigned room. the check-in/check-out times, reservations and payment options.

 [//]: # (You need to keep all versions here so that your instructor/marker can see your changes easily. )